futuregrid/virtual-cluster/README.md

 You will have to modify the <PUT-YOUR-USER-NAME-HERE> occurrence within the file with the name that you use to associate your key.
 The file is to be placed at ~/.futuregrid/futuregrid.cfg or concatenated to an already existing futuregrid.cfg file.
+In order to use different interface (euca2ools/boto) to run this tool, you can change interface parameter in the configuration file to achieve that.

 NOTE: Please make sure all the files are placed under the location as you specified in configuration file.
 You can also find an example of